Distinguished Senior Fellow

 Sherry is also an award winning journalist who has appeared on numerous national television and radio shows and has published hundreds of pieces of political commentary and policy analysis in newspapers, periodicals and academic journals.
 She covered politics for the San Antonio Express-News and was the Chief Political Writer for The Trentonian.
 Sherry has worked as a policy advocate in Washington D.C. and four state capitols – Austin, Albany, Trenton and Salem – advocating on policy issues including lawsuit reform, education reform, immigration reform, health care and criminal justice reform.
 She has directed corporate advertising campaigns and founded three successful, non-profit organizations including Texas Media Watch, which chronicled liberal bias in the Texas press.

 In addition to her Masters from the Graduate School of Political Management, Sherry holds a bachelor’s degree from Oklahoma State University.
 She is a native Oklahoman who is descended from founders of the Massachusetts Bay Colony.
-She is a member of the Daughters of the American Revolution and the Daughters of Union Veterans of the Civil War.
-She attends St. Luke’s Episcopal Church in San Antonio and is married to Col. Stephen F. Ramsey}, USAF (Ret.)
+She is a member of the Daughters of the American Revolution, the Daughters of Union Veterans of the Civil War and was recently appointed to the State of Texas 1836 Project Advisory Committee.
+Sherry attends St. Luke’s Episcopal Church in San Antonio and is married to Col. Stephen F. Ramsey, USAF (Ret.)
 They have nine grandchildren.